hippalectryon-0/sandboxie-docs/SP_ISSUES.md

 All the non-SP items will be reverted to their original values once we're done, so as not to disturb the original Legacy Sandboxie documentation.

+Naming conventions: _SB_=Sandboxie, _Sb_=Sandbox

+Goal of change of names: make articles that are part of the same group appear together in IDEs (ex: settings, tutorial, etc.)

 # Issues found in updating the doc

 * The doc changes related to SB-Plus are precesed bu _SP__ (ex _SP_README.md_).
 We need to revert all the other (non-SP)